Typologies of Institutionalised Co-production of Water and Sanitation Services in the Urban South (TYCO-WSS)

 - Andrea Aragone, LATITUDE Platform for Urban Research and Design, Brussels, Belgium

 - Bram Verschuere, Ghent University, Belgium

-- Jochen Monstadt, Utrecht University, the Netherlands
+- Jochen Monstadt, Utrecht University, Netherlands

-- Klaas Schwartz, UNESCO-IHE, Delft, the Netherlands
+- Klaas Schwartz, UNESCO-IHE, Delft, Netherlands

 - Maria Rusca, Uppsala University, Sweden